Workplace conflict resources

 Learn more about anti-discrimination and equal opportunity.

-Fair Work Australia (FWA) is the national workplace relations tribunal.
-FWA can help you resolve disputes involving employers, employees and unions and employer associations who are covered by the national workplace relations system.
+Fair Work Commission (FWC) is Australia's national workplace relations tribunal.
+FWC can help you resolve disputes involving employers, employees and unions and employer associations who are covered by the national workplace relations system.

 - the safety net of minimum wages and employment conditions